KondaveeteChennakesava/life-skills-track-exercises/SOLID_Principles.md

 # SOLID Principles

+## Introduction

-* SOLID principles are the design principles that enable us manage most of the software design problems.
+* SOLID principles are the design principles that enable us to manage most of the software design problems.
-* This is an acronym for five design principles intended to make most software design more understandable, flexible and maintainable.
+* This is an acronym for five design principles intended to make most software design more understandable, flexible, and maintainable.
-* These principles are the subset of many principles promoted by Robert C. Martin.
+* These principles are a subset of many principles promoted by Robert C. Martin.
 * This acronym was first introduced by Michael Feathers.

 **S: Single Responsibility Principle**